-The Foundation Papers for the 4 Inch Kaleidoscope Block (pdf file) is free to download from my Craftsy Store: Red Pepper Quilts Craftsy Store.
+The Foundation Papers for the 4 Inch Kaleidoscope Block (pdf file) is available for purchase and ready to download from Store: Red Pepper Quilts Pattern Store.

 The foundation pattern does NOT come with paper piecing instructions but the above basic instructions will help in completing this project successfully.